 What’s Going on Now:

 I was able to work full time outside the house for many months.
-It caused me stress, but also an accomplishment.
+It caused me stress, but was also an accomplishment.
 Now I’m returning to my healing work, helping clients.
-I hope to sign up sometime for homeopathic training.
+I hope to sign up for homeopathic training and other healing modalities.

 I love using herbal medicine to treat whatever is going on, and just kicked out a cold that was on its way in.
 I used herbal medicine, tea, extra sleep and warm covers to gently simulate a fever.